9 min read

 I asked many Engineering Managers about their experience leading AI-native engineering teams.
 And I find consensus with what Kush shared:

-From context rot to persistent architectural memory (Credits: Kush Mishra)
+From context rot to persistent architectural memory (Image Credits: @kushmishra)

 With AI, we were shipping faster than ever, until the progress stalled.
-READMEs decayed, context rotted, and every new feature required re-explaining the system from scratch.
+READMEs decayed and every new feature required explaining the system from scratch.
 Restating intent began to cost more than generating code.
 It was not a tooling flaw, it was the absence of continuous architectural memory.
-We need systems that track decisions, assumptions, and constraints from Day 0 — not just files, but why the system looks the way it does.
+We need systems that track decisions, assumptions, and constraints from Day 0.
+Not just files, but why the system looks the way it does.

 -- Kush Mishra, Founder at Neander.ai (Prev.
 CTO at Noise and Partner at South Park Commons)

-In the AI-native SDLC, requirements and architecture aren’t documentation overhead.
-They are the memory layer that prevents velocity from collapsing into entropy.
+In the AI-native SDLC, requirements and architecture must not be considered documentation overhead.
+They are the memory layer that prevents velocity from collapsing into the chaos.
 And drafting the PRDs and HLDs only at the beginning, is not a job done.

 We must continuously capture insights into a comprehensive knowledge graph, preventing future architectural drift